Azure/azure-iot-sdk-java/doc/java-devbox-setup.md

 ```
 The compiled JAR file with all dependencies bundled in can then be found at:
 ```
-{IoT SDK for Java root}/device/iot-device-client/target/iot-device-client-{version}-with-deps.jar
+{IoT SDK for Java root}/device/iot-device-client/target/iot-device-client-{version}.jar
 ```
-When you're ready to use the Java device SDK in your own project, include this JAR file in your project.
+When you're ready to use the Java device SDK in your own project, include this JAR file in your project, as well as any JAR files that the device sdk depends on.

 ### for the service SDK
 Open a command prompt and use the following commands: